John Loughhead

-Prof John Neil Loughhead CB OBE FREng FIMechE FIET (born 24 September 1948) is a British businessman and Chief Scientific Adviser to Department for Business, Energy and Industrial Strategy (BEIS).
-He is also a Fellow of the Royal Academy of Engineering, Chair of the Energy research partnership and was formerly the Executive Director of the UK Energy Research Centre.
-He was appointed an OBE for services to Technology in 2011.
+John Neil Loughhead (born 24 September 1948) is a British engineer and businessman.
+He is Industrial Professor of Clean Energy at University of Birmingham, Chair of the Redwheel-Turquoise ClimateTech Investment Committee, and Council member at the University of York.
+He is a Fellow of the Royal Academy of Engineering, of the Australian Academy of Technology and Engineering, and of the Chinese Academy of Engineering.
+He was formerly Chief Scientific Adviser to Department for Business, Energy and Industrial Strategy (BEIS) and to Department of Energy & Climate Change.
+He was appointed OBE for services to Technology in 2011 and CB in 2018.
 In 2014, he was voted as one of the Top 500 Most Influential People in Britain by Debrett's and The Sunday Times.

 Education

 He attended Bemrose Grammar School in Derby, a boys' grammar school.

 John Loughhead graduated in Mechanical Engineering from Imperial College London, where he also spent five years in computational fluid dynamics research.
-He is Honorary Professor of Cardiff University, Honorary Fellow of Queen Mary University of London, Fellow of both the UK and Australian national Academies of Engineering, and a Freeman of the City of London.
+He is Honorary Professor of Cardiff University, Honorary Fellow of Queen Mary University of London, Fellow of the UK, Australia, and China national Academies of Engineering, and a Freeman of the City of London.